doars/doars/packages/doars/README.md

 ### \$nextTick

-Execute a function after updates are done processing.
+Call a function after updates are done processing.
 Whereby the first parameter of the callback method will be an object containing the contexts.

 - Type: `Function`